 The Min browser does not do that.
 It is a GitHub-sourced Web browser that is easy to use, and it keeps the typical interruptions from distracting me.

-What It Does The Min browser comes in versions for Debian Linux variants, Windows and Mac machines.
+The Min browser comes in versions for Debian Linux variants, Windows and Mac machines.
 It can not compete with the functionality available in the mainstream cross-platform Web browsers.

 It does not have to compete, though.
 Its claim to fame very well might be supplementing rather than replacing them.